renato-nmoraes/kubernetes-cluster/README.md

 The "Hello World" application is built and deployed through Jenkins.
 Everything in Jenkins (besides Kubernetes API Server credentials) is configured as code.

 ### Build & Deploy
-Run `Jenkins/jenkins-setup.sh` script and wait it to complete.
+Run `Jenkins/jenkins-setup.sh` script and wait for it to complete.
 It is recommended to run it on a Linux terminal.
 Kubernetes API Server Credentials will be printed at the end.

 #### Jenkins access